govuk-one-login/mobile-ios-authentication/README.md

 `finalise` takes a URL as a callback and returns a token response.
 However, if no authorization code is found, an error will be thrown.

-#### Extensions

-## Error Handling

 ## Example Implementation

 ### How to use the Login Client

 To use the Login package, first make sure your module or app has a dependency on Authentication and UserDetails and import both into the relevant file(s).
+Next, initialise an instance of LogginSession and LogginSessionConfiguration, then call `present` on your session, with the configuration as a parameter.

 ```swift
 import Authentication